Alabama literature: Fiction

 In a story of race, and the power of music, James Kelman tells about a grieving father and son in his 2016 novel, Dirt Road.
 Leaving Scotland after the death of their family and traveling through Alabama to explore its music, Mudro learns how to live with his grief.

+The action mystery film Rage takes place entirely in Mobile.

 Biography

-Pulitzer Prize-winning journalist, Rick Bragg, recounts his life in his 1991 memoir, All Over But The Shoutin’.
-The memoir details his childhood in Alabama in significant poverty, facing issues with poor education, and his father’s trauma after the Korean War and turn to alcoholism.
+Pulitzer Prize-winning journalist, Rick Bragg, recounts his life in his 1991 memoir, All Over But The Shoutin.
+The memoir details his childhood in Alabama in significant poverty, facing issues with poor education, and his father's trauma after the Korean War and turn to alcoholism.
 The matriarch of the Bragg family, Margret Marie Bragg, is presented as the hero-like figure that her sons depended on.
 Bragg describes his work that culminated in his position at New York Times.

 US Congressman John Lewis wrote a graphic autobiography with his aide, Andrew Aydin; it is illustrated by graphic artist Nate Powell.
 The March trilogy tells the life story of Lewis from his childhood in Alabama, to his role in the civil rights movement in the 1950s and 60s, and his later political career.
 The books celebrate the Civil Rights Movement and its legacy, particularly in Selma, Alabama, where Lewis was a member of the Student Nonviolent Coordinating Committee (SNCC).
 The trilogy was written after Barack Obama was elected as US President.
 Lewis also discusses the resulting racist backlash, along with issues of police brutality and the emergence of the Black Lives Matter movement.
 All three of the March books have the same dedication: to "the past and future children of the movement."

 Bryan Stevenson, an activist lawyer and founder of the Equal Justice Initiative, tells his story in his 2014 memoir, Just Mercy: A Story of Justice and Redemption.
 The memoir centers around the case of his client, Walter McMillian, who was sentenced to death in the 1980s after being charged with the murder of a white woman in Monroeville, Alabama.
-Stevenson discusses the racial injustices prevalent in the United States and flaws in the justice system, and states that “the true measure of our character is how we treat the poor, the disfavored, the accused, the incarcerated, and the condemned”.

-Anthony Ray Hinton, a convict sentenced to death, wrote a memoir in collaboration with Lara Love Hardin: The Sun Does Shine: How I Found Life and Freedom on Death Row (2018).
+Stevenson discusses the racial injustices prevalent in the United States and flaws in the justice system, and states that "the true measure of our character is how we treat the poor, the disfavored, the accused, the incarcerated, and the condemned".Anthony Ray Hinton, a convict sentenced to death, wrote a memoir in collaboration with Lara Love Hardin: The Sun Does Shine: How I Found Life and Freedom on Death Row (2018).
 Hinton, an innocent man, served 30 years on death row in Alabama.
 This memoir details his struggles in prison, including the deaths of his friends, and the power of imagination.
 Bryan Stevenson and his team took on Hinton as a client, and won the case 15 years later.
 Hinton was released in 2015.